5 ways to sell to first-time buyers

 Letting a potential customer see a demonstration of your product/service will show them exactly how it works.
 This will be valuable if competitors haven’t got the same thing in place, you will be way more trustworthy towards a company if you see exactly what the product/service does.

-This is in capitals as everyone should be aware that discounts are one of the biggest ways to convert leads, all businesses like to spend as little money as possible and get the best results right?
-Discounts can be a massive factor within a first-time buyers purchase, even just offering a 5% discount could convert your buyers dramatically.
+This is in the capital as everyone should be aware that discounts are one of the biggest ways to convert leads, all businesses like to spend as little money as possible and get the best results right?
+Discounts can be a massive factor in a first-time buyer’s purchase, even just offering a 5% discount could convert your buyers dramatically.

 Of course, this all depends on how much the product/service is such as if you sell a product for £20,000 the discount of just 5% is £1,000, compare that to a product that sells for £10.00 that’s only a discount of £0.50 which isn’t anything to write home about, so make sure you check the discount first!